Azure/azure-sdk/releases/2020-08/index.md

 ## Highlights

 * Azure Identity GA release with new Developer Credential types, logging enhancements, proactive token refresh, and authority host support.
+* Azure Cognitive Search SDK for .NET added `FieldBuilder` to help easily build a search index from a model type.

 ## Release notes